 to be the Split's address.

-As of writing, Zora does not allow a person to specify this address through their app/interface directly.
+At this time, Zora does not allow a person to specify this address through their app/interface directly.
 In the meantime, you can use the Etherscan UI to create a new Zora listing and set a Split as the funds recipient.

 While creating a NFT on Foundation, creators can optionally split earnings for that NFT with up to 3 other addresses natively through Foundation.
 Instructions are here.
 Using 0xSplits within Foundation is easy – just paste your Split’s address into the recipient field while creating a Foundation split.

-You can learn more about Foundation's splits here.
-The best tool for the job depends on the job itself.
+All this is not to say 0xSplits is better than Foundation splits!
+They're very different and were each designed with different constraints in mind. and The best tool for the job depends on the job itself.
 We encourage you to learn about the tradeoffs of each option, and reach out if you have any questions.

 Manifold makes it super easy for people to set royalties on their NFT contracts.
 Their approach is very similar to Foundation's, and it's worth reading the above section if you haven't already.
 You can read Manifold's instructions here.
 To use 0xSplits on Manifold, just enter the Split's address in the "Default Royalties" section.